TheCreeper/dnsrbl/README.md

 # dnsbl

-dnsbl is a library written to help you check if an address is listed on with an dnsrbl.
+dnsbl is a library written to help you check if an address is listed on with a dnsrbl.
 You can either specify a dnsrbl to query or use the builtin list.
 This package attempts to be as lightweight as possible and provide basic capabilities to query dnsrbl servers.